Milan says no to all outdoor smoking in Italy’s toughest ban

 The government has said it is aimed at creating Britain’s first “smoke-free generation”.

-In Europe, the fewest smokers are found in Sweden, where 8 percent of the population lights up.
+In Europe, the fewest smokers are found in Sweden, where eight percent of the population lights up.

 Worst off is Bulgaria, with smokers making up 37 percent.